Windshield-Viper/quartz/content/index.md

 ## Contact Info
 Here’s my [GitHub](https://github.com/Windshield-Viper).
 Email me at [emailsiddha@gmail.com](mailto:emailsiddha@gmail.com).
 ## About this site
 This site was created with [Quartz](https://quartz.jzhao.xyz/), a static site generator that turns Markdown into a web-based digital garden.
+Super cool, right?